jawj/IKEv2-setup/README.md

 ### VPN server

 * The VPN server identifies itself with a _Let's Encrypt_ certificate, so there's no need for clients to install private certificates — they can simply authenticate with username and strong password (EAP-MSCHAPv2).
 * The box is firewalled with `iptables` and configured for unattended security upgrades, and the _Let's Encrypt_ certificate is set up to auto-renew, so it _could_ be safe to forget about it all until 18.04 reaches end-of-life in 2023.
-(Note that `iptables` setup includes [basic rate-limiting](https://debian-administration.org/article/187/Using_iptables_to_rate-limit_incoming_connections), dropping new connections if there have been 60+ connection attempts in the last 5 minutes)
+(Note that `iptables` setup includes [basic rate-limiting](https://debian-administration.org/article/187/Using_iptables_to_rate-limit_incoming_connections), dropping new connections if there have been 60+ connection attempts in the last 5 minutes).
-* The cheapest VPSs offered by Linode, OVH, vps.ag, Hetzner and Vultr, and Scaleway's ARM64-2GB, have all been tested working as VPN servers.
-On Scaleway, unblock SMTP ports in the admin panel and *hard* reboot the server first, or your configuration email will not be delivered.
-On Vultr port 25 may also be blocked, but you won't know, and the only way to fix it is to open a support ticket.

 ### VPN clients